nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty directory.
    2. Using command line, navigate to the above directory and execute the jar file.

+2. Shutdown
+   1. Navigate to menu using `menu` command.
+   2. enter `exit` to appropriately terminate the application.

 ### Study Manager